-Art therapy is one of the facets of the Trinity Health CancerCare Center’s Survivorship and Support Group Programs.
-These programs were created to provide different activities for people with a diagnosis of cancer to improve coping mechanisms; reduce pain, anxiety, stress, or depression.
+Art therapy is one facet of the Trinity Health CancerCare Center’s survivorship and support group programs, which were created to provide different activities for people with a diagnosis of cancer to cope and reduce pain, anxiety, stress, or depression.

 Gentle Yoga for CancerCare Patients